tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   dtype: float64
   ```

 * Sharpe ratios can be visually represented with a bar chart.
-This allows users to easily see which investments have high and low Sharpe ratios.
+This allows users to see which investments have high and low Sharpe ratios quickly.

   ![sharpe_plot.png](Images/sharpe_plot.png)